-The Dual-sensor probes are designed for use in two-dimensional high-turbulence flows.
+They are designed for measurements in high-turbulence flows of three-dimensions.
 The plating of the ends serves the dual purpose of accurately defining the sensing length and reducing the amount of heat dissipated by the prongs.
-This results in a much more uniform temperature along the wire than is the case for miniature wires.
-Another advantage is less flow interference from the prongs at the point of measurement due to the wider prong spacing.
+An advantage is less flow interference from the prongs at the point of measurement due to the wider prong spacing.
 Both increase the accuracy at high turbulence levels.
-All X-probes measure two velocity components simultaneously in turbulent, instationary two-dimensional flow fields.
-They provide information for calculation of Reynolds shear stress.
-The flow vector may not exceed ±45°.

 |Technical Data For Gold-plated Wire Sensors|